TinaG90/phase-1-project-music-finder/README.md

 ## Overview

 This is a single page application that allows a user to search for music by genre.
-The app will then display cards of the specified genre which includes information about the albums.
+The app will then display cards of that specified genre which includes information about the albums.

 ## Installation

 To install and operate this application user will need to clone this repo and make sure json server is running by typing json-server --watch db.json in your terminal.
-All data in this project's JSON is unique to this project, and it does not pull data from an API
+All data in this project's JSON is unique to this project, and it does not pull data from an API.
+User can then open the index.html in the browser.

 ```
 $ json-server --watch db.json